| SCHINDLER'S LIST:STUDENT DISCUSSION QUESTIONS

 so only their eyes and noses were visible.
 In this instance, tradition proved stronger

+than German threats.
 There were many conditions that made physical resistance

 difficult.
 The Jews had no weapons.
 A damaged pistol was hard to come by.
 Bullets were a